jamf/Replicator/README.md

 **Important:**

 * There are many dependencies between items, if they are not met transfers fail.
-For example, if a policy is site specific the site must be migrated before the policy; if a distribution point has a building and/or department defined those need to migrate first...
-If everything is migrated the order of sections is already taken care of, if you choose not to move some items that's where you can have issues.
+For example, if a policy is site specific the site must be replicated before the policy; if a distribution point has a building and/or department defined those need to replicate first...
+If everything is replicated the order of sections is already taken care of, if you choose not to move some items that's where you can have issues.
 * Summary window doesn't seem to be the most responsive.
 May need to click the window or give the cursor some extra motion before the detailed summary appears.

 **Note:** the app can also be used to clear out a Jamf server.
 Typing the following after launching the app will set it into removal mode.
 Items from the destination server are deleted once Go is clicked.

 ```
-touch ~/Library/Containers/com.jamf.jamf-migrator/Data/Library/Application\ Support/jamf-migrator/delete
+touch ~/Library/Containers/com.jamf.Replicator/Data/Library/Application\ Support/Replicator/delete
 ```

 * You can also toggle the mode using &#8984;D or select Toggle Mode from View in the menu bar.<br><br>